Testing for Nonlinear Cointegration under Heteroskedasticity

-Assumption \ref{ass:zeta} is similar to Assumption 1 in \cite{CavaliereTaylor2006} but additionally permits correlation between $\zeta_{u,t}$ and $\zeta_{x,t}$ to allow for endogeneity.
-The Monte Carlo experiments in Section \ref{sec:MCstudy} will reveal the proposed bootstrap approach effectively handles endogeneity.
-We conjecture that a correlation between, e.g., $\zeta_{u,t}$ and $\zeta_{\mu,t}$ will not reveal different insights.
-We, therefore, abstain from considering further non-zero covariance terms in \ref{eq:Omegamatrix}.
-Moreover, we also generalize \citet[Assumption 1]{CavaliereTaylor2006} in terms of permitting autocorrelation of the $\zeta_t$'s.
+Assumption \ref{ass:zeta} is similar to Assumption 1 in \cite{CavaliereTaylor2006} but additionally permits correlation between $\zeta_{u,t}$ and $\zeta_{x,t}$ to allow for endogeneity via $\sigma_{ux,t}$.\footnote{We expect that allowing for correlation between, e.g., $\zeta_{u,t}$ and $\zeta_{\mu,t}$ will not reveal additional insights.
+This is because a non-zero correlation between the error $u_t$ and the regressors $x_t$ in \eqref{eq:cointregr} is sufficient to capture endogeneity effects.
+We, therefore, abstain from considering further non-zero terms in \eqref{eq:Omegamatrix}.} Moreover, we also generalize \citet[Assumption 1]{CavaliereTaylor2006} in terms of permitting autocorrelation of the $\zeta_t$'s.
 This is adopted from Assumption 2 of \cite{ChoiSaikkonen2010}.